 In almost all countries it is true that more men smoke.
 In the visualization we see the share of men who smoke (plotted on the y-axis) compared with the same metric for women(plotted on the x-axis).

 The grey line in the plot represents equality in the prevalence: countries where smoking is more common in men will lie above this line; and countries where more women smoke lie below.

 We see that almost all countries lie above the grey line, meaning a higher share of men smoke.
-But there are a few exceptions: in the Pacific island-state of Nauru 43% of women smoke compared to 37% of men; and smoking rates in Denmark and Sweden show almost no sex difference.
+But there are a few exceptions: in the Pacific island-state of Nauru, more women smoke than men; and smoking rates in Denmark and Sweden show almost no sex difference.

 The fact that men are more likely than women to smoke is reflected health statistics: particularly lung cancer, for which smoking is a primary risk factor.
 We see that in every country in the world, men are more likely to die from lung cancer.

 Related chart – number of daily smokers by sex.
 This chart details the number of men and women who smoke daily.

 The extent of smoking is not only determined by the prevalence of populations who smoke, but also by the intensity of smoking.
 This is measured as the average number of cigarettes consumed by smokers.